adma224/serverless-containerized-wordpress/README.md

 - **Abstraction:** CDK abstracts away the complexity without sacrificing control.
 It allows for defining high-level components that Boto3 handles manually, making my infrastructure code cleaner and more readable.

-That being said, I prefer to name every single one of my resources depending on the specific project and role they have within my application.
-Using Boto3 for the vpc configuration step is a preferred option since you manually create an provision AWS networking resources infividually, giving you the opportunity of providing them a name or other aws resource tags.
-Also, it allows you to explicilty create Networking resources for better control of what is beiung created.
-The CDK automatically provisions resources such as Application Load Balancers, NAT Gateways, and Internet Gateways with the creation of different aws resources (ECS Clusters, Private Subnet, and Public Subnet respectively).
-Also, the CDK does not allow an easy way to name each resource separately.
-For this reason I have included a separate folder for using Boto3 to provision networking resources.
+That being said, sometimes I prefer to name every single one of my resources depending on the specific project and role they have within my application.
+Using Boto3 for the vpc configuration step could be a preferred option since you manually create an provision AWS networking resources infividually, giving you the opportunity of providing them a name or other aws resource tags.

-The README.md files of each of these folders has more in-depth information about the file structure, the breakdown of each file and its contents, and instructions on how to run them.
+For rapid application deployment I decided to go with the AWS CDK in Python.

 ## Overview of Resources